-If your beardie refuses to feed, is losing weight despite regular feeding, or seems to have lost interest in their normal diet– you could have a significant problem on your hands.
+Wondering “why won’t my bearded dragon eat?”
+If your beardie refuses to feed, is losing weight despite regular feeding, or seems to have lost interest in their normal diet– you have reason to worry.

 Getting a bearded dragon to feed can be as tricky as goading a fussy toddler into finishing their peas.
-But don’t worry– we have some excellent insights on how to get them to eat their vegetables (and protein, too!).
+But never fear– we have some excellent insights on how to get them to eat their vegetables (and protein, too!).

 Why Won’t My Bearded Dragon Eat?
 We Have Answers